THE ARNI INSTITUTE STROKE REHABILITATION AND EXERCISE PROGRAMME

 This dedicated approach is completely unique; it has been designed specifically for the needs of the stroke survivor with partial paralysis who feels that they cannot find any way to recuperate further using more traditional approaches.
 It relies on the effects of a combination of neurologically complementary strategies.

-For example, read about the efficacy of power training plus functional task training from Jan 2013 ‘Concurrent neuromechanical and functional gains following upper-extremity power training post-stroke’ (Patten et al. Journal of NeuroEngineering and Rehabilitation 2013, 10:1) which concludes ‘these results contribute to an evolving body of contemporary evidence regarding the efficacy of high-intensity training in neurorehabilitation and the physiological mechanisms that mediate neural recovery’.
+For example, click on the paper to the right to read about the efficacy of power training plus functional task training (Patten et al. Journal of NeuroEngineering and Rehabilitation 2013, 10:1) which concludes ‘these results contribute to an evolving body of contemporary evidence regarding the efficacy of high-intensity training in neurorehabilitation and the physiological mechanisms that mediate neural recovery’.

 Importantly, it is presumed that each case will be different and thus will require a different emphasis.
 As the training is so personalised it offers a unique chance to benefit from ‘retraining’ that is normally inaccessible to the average stroke survivor.

 The ARNI Institute exists for YOU.
-We know that, by accessing our UK Instructors, you should expect to:
+We know that, by accessing our UK Instructors, you should expect over time to:

 - Correct your balance and posture